jcsmileyjr/LevelUp/README.md

 ### Motivation:

-This project was used to practice developing with React Native and related libraries like Redux, React-navigation, and Native-base.
+This project was used to practice developing with React Native and related libraries like React-navigation and Native-base.

 ### Objectives: